 For a new car, find out if the fixing automatically voids the car’s manufacturer warranty.
 You may encounter some hitches if the auto shop’s repair methods and parts used contradicts the car’s manufacturer’s terms and conditions.

-Do they acknowledge my Insurance?
+Do they acknowledge your Insurance?

 We advise you to get a collision repair shop that can work with your insurance cover.
 This will speed up the claims and simplify the entire process.
 Not a big deal though, as most repair shops work with clients’ insurance.
 This will save you some serious insurance-related headaches.